 Table of contents

 Money actually serves several important functions in the economy.

 For starters, money allows buyers and sellers to transact in goods and services without resorting to barter transactions that require, what economists call, a ‘double coincidence of wants.’

-Money can also act as a reliable and trustworthy unit of account to help facilitate the recording of transactions.
-It can additionally act as a store of value for investment purposes.
+Secondly, money can also act as a reliable and trustworthy unit of account to help facilitate the recording of transactions.
+Additionally, it can act as a store of value for investment purposes.